About the CBCA Book of the Year Awards

 The advocacy role played by the CBCA promotes the literary experience for children and assures the scope and vitality of Australian children's books.
-The annual CBCA Book of the Year Awards affirm the quality of some of Australia's most creative people and provides a boost to their capacity to devote time to their craft.
+The annual CBCA Book of the Year Awards affirm the quality of some of Australia's most creative people and provide a boost to their capacity to devote time to their craft.

 Established with the first awards in 1946, the annual CBCA Book of the Year Awards aim to:

 - support and encourage a wide range of Australian writers and illustrators of books for young people aged 0 through 18 and;

 - celebrate contributions to Australian children’s literature.